|Status:||Meeting on Zoom|

 The group has now moved on to consider other aspects of Petersfield`s history.
 It will probably remain as a working group requiring individuals to carry out research, whether on-line or at the Museum, Library or Records Office, etc. Current research projects being undertaken by group members include aspects of the history of the Bedford Road Industrial Site, policing in Petersfield, local brickworks, the 1874 Election in Petersfield, Thomas Reed and the Swing Riots, the Firs Park site in Durford Road, the changes brought about by the coming of the railway, the construction of the toll roads and turnpikes and the royal visit to the town in the 1920s.

 Experience has shown us that the subject is such a broad one that more than one group could be set up if there are enough enthusiastic members.
-If you have an interest in our local history and would like to join us, contact me on 01730 264054 or send a message.
+If you have an interest in our local history and would like to join us, send a message.